alekthegenius/Honor-Society-Website/README.md

 To download the code you can either use the GIT terminal utility, or rather, just click on the big green code button and select `download ZIP`.
 From there you can unzip the folder titled "Honor-Society-Website" and place it wherever you may please, though I recommend in your Documents folder so the rest of the commands work :)

 ## Opening Project in VSCode
 Once you have everything installed, downloaded, and saved in the Documents folder, let's open the project in VSCode.
-The easiest way to do that is to open up VSCode, then click the `Open...` and select the `honorsite` subfolder inside of the `Honor-Society-Website` you saved as that is the one that contains all of your code.
+The easiest way to do that is to open up VSCode, then click the `Open Folder...` (For macos its `Open...`) and select the `honorsite` subfolder inside of the `Honor-Society-Website` you saved as that is the one that contains all of your code.

 ## Alternative: Opening Project in Terminal